lironfarzam/FaceOne/chrome_extensions/README.md

 7. **Similarity Comparison**: Embeddings are compared against known faces
 8. **Visualization**: Results are displayed on the page (frames, labels)
 9. **Action Application**: Based on settings, actions like blurring may be applied
+10. **Result Storage**: Blurred image information is stored for persistence
+11. **DOM Monitoring**: MutationObserver watches for new content and applies saved settings

 ## Technical Details